dewhurstwill/backstage-101/03-github/README.md

 ## Tasks

 > For learning / demo purposes you can follow the steps in 1a.
-For production use, you should follow the steps in 1b.
+Otherwise, you should follow the steps in 1b.

 ### 1a.
 Create a PAT token in GitHub